netcurse/moonlapseMUD/README.md

 # MoonlapseMUD
-This is a reboot of the MoonlapseMUD project, which was originally written pure Python.
-The server is now written in C# for a variety of reasons, and the client is rewritten in Python.
+Welcome to MoonlapseMUD: an open-source, multi-user dungeon designed to play directly in any terminal.

+For more information, see the [website](https://moonlapse.net).

-# Quick start guide
+## Quick start for developers
-## Clone the repo
+### Clone the repo
 ```bash
 git clone https://github.com/netcurse/moonlapseMUD
 cd moonlapseMUD
 ```

-## Setup the client virtual environment
+### Setup the client virtual environment
 ```bash
 cd Client/
 python -m venv ./.venv